itsAR-VR/kalmscript1/README.md

 ## Basic Usage

-1. In your spreadsheet create columns titled **First Name**, **Last Name**, **Email**, **Status**, **Stage**, **Reply Status**, and **Thread ID**.
+1. In your spreadsheet create columns titled **First Name**, **Last Name**, **Email**, **Status**, and **Stage**.
-   The thread ID column will be populated automatically after the first outreach and is required for all follow‑ups.
 2. Install an **On edit** trigger for the `onEditTrigger` function.
-3. Install a daily time‑driven trigger for `autoSendFollowUps` so unanswered threads continue to receive follow‑ups automatically.
+3. Install an hourly time‑driven trigger for `autoSendFollowUps` so unanswered threads continue to receive follow‑ups automatically.
 4. Add a row for each contact and update the **Status** cell with tags such as `Outreach`, `1st Follow Up`, etc. Editing the status will send the matching email template.
-   Follow-up messages are only sent when the row still includes the `Outreach` tag; clearing it stops further emails.
+   Follow-up messages are only sent while the row contains the `Outreach` tag.
+When a reply is detected or all follow-ups have been sent, the script removes this tag.
    The first outreach email automatically enables auto-sending so subsequent follow-ups are queued without extra steps.
 5. Customize the template text and delay constants in `code.gs` as needed.
-6. Each run examines the most recent message in every thread.
-If the contact wrote last the **Reply Status** cell shows `New Response` in red.
-Once you respond it changes to `Replied`; otherwise it reads `Waiting`.
-The status text always links back to the Gmail thread and is refreshed even if you clear the cell.
-After the final follow‑up the script marks `Moved to DM`.
-7. The follow-up routine uses the stored **Thread ID** to open each conversation.
-If the thread cannot be retrieved by ID that contact is skipped.
+6. The script searches Gmail for conversations with each contact by looking for messages to **or** from their address that match the outreach subject.
+Each hourly run issues at most one Gmail API call per contact (≤24 per day).

 With the Gmail service enabled and triggers installed, the script manages your outreach and follow‑ups directly from Gmail while updating status information in your spreadsheet.